Finsthwaite

 Finsthwaite is a small village in the Westmorland and Furness district, in the county of Cumbria, England.
 It is located near the Furness Fells and Windermere.
 Finsthwaite has a place of worship, St Peter's Church, and a Bobbin Mill called Stott Park Bobbin Mill, now a working museum.

+Overlooking the village is Finsthwaite Heights, which is one of Alfred Wainwright's Outlying Fells of Lakeland.

 Finsthwaite is in the civil parish of Colton.

 History

 A picture of Finsthwaite in the eighteenth century is found in the account book of one of its residents.